Azure/azure-rest-api-specs/documentation/test-scenario/readme.md

 # Test Scenario Documentation

 Test Scenario is a YAML file defining RESTful API usage scenarios of your service with a series of API calls.
-Test scenario can be used for service functional test, API quality validation and SDK/CLIs test.
+Test scenario can be used for service functional test, API quality validation and SDK/CLIs test generation.

 _**Caution**: This project is in early preview phase, hence breaking changes should be expected._
 ## Features